crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

 Finally, return to the CrateDB Cloud Console and click on *Deploy cluster* in the custom region when it is available.
 Follow the :ref:`steps described above
 <edge-config>` to proceed.
 At the end of the process, you should have a working
-CrateDB Edge install on Digital Ocean managed Kubernetes.
+CrateDB Cloud on Kubernetes install on Digital Ocean managed Kubernetes.

 Google Cloud Platform
 ---------------------

-Below is a full walkthrough of how to get CrateDB Edge up and running on Google Cloud.
+Below is a full walkthrough of how to get CrateDB Cloud on Kubernetes up and running on Google Cloud.
 The steps are merely examples of a process validated by us; other methods may work also.
-We provide this information for ease of use and to illustrate how to work with CrateDB Edge.
+We provide this information for ease of use and to illustrate how to work with CrateDB Cloud on Kubernetes.
 In this example, we use Google Cloud's Kubernetes Engine with a standard setup.

 Sign up